 We all believe something and that something should always be questioned.
 Truth, after all, is not afraid to be questioned.
 Faith grows more refined and stronger when we are willing to confront questions.
 Light does hold the answers, but have we equipped ourselves with the tools of understanding?

 Keep searching and find your blue door.
-We have all been given to freedom to choose what we believe, exercise your freedom.
+We have all been given to freedom to choose what we believe, and exercise our freedom.